ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/graphql-designer.md

 ### Add a GraphQL query

-Add a Query to the GraphQL service with a `Profile` record as the output object.
+Add a query to the GraphQL service with a `Profile` record as the output object.

 <img src="https://wso2.com/ballerina/vscode/docs/img/visual-programming/graphql-designer/query-creation.gif" class="cInlineImage-full"/>